 Apart from the consequences of a conflict of interest arising between “Network firms”, providing both fiduciary, accounting and audit services, which would likely be worthless audits and questionable directorships, the threat of facilitating money laundering and thereby other criminal activities rises sharply when clients use one -top shops for their perceived convenience.

-It would appear that on every level, national, European and global the “one-stop shop” business model to providing “professional” services should finally eclipse.
+On every level, national, European and global the “one-stop shop” business model to providing “professional” services should finally eclipse.

 AML Directives and Terminology

-DAC6 is the EU Council Directive 2011/16 whichaims to promote transparency and fair taxation.
+DAC6 is the EU Council Directive 2011/16 which aims to promote transparency and fair taxation.
 DAC6 applies to cross-border tax arrangements, which meet one or more specified characteristics (hallmarks), and which concern either more than one EU country or an EU country and a non-EU country.
 It is a reporting obligation and applies to businesses as of July 2020.

 ATAD is the Anti-Tax Avoidance Directive that contains five legally-binding anti-abuse measures, which all EU Member States should apply against common forms of aggressive tax planning.